amy941/Google_Advanced_Module-4_Statistics/README.md

 ## Link here: [Case_study_2: TikTok](https://github.com/amy941/Google_Advanced_Module-4_Statistics/blob/main/Case_Study_2_TikTok.ipynb)

 ## Scenario:
 TikTok is working on the development of a predictive model that can determine whether a video contains a claim or offers an opinion.
-TikTok'data team has been asked to investigate TikTok's user claim dataset to determine which hypothesis testing method best serves the data and the claims classification project.
+TikTok's data team has been asked to investigate TikTok's user claim dataset to determine which hypothesis testing method best serves the data and the claims classification project.
 Questions to be answered are:

 - Do videos from verified accounts and videos unverified accounts have different average view counts?
 - Is there a relationship between the account being verified and the associated videos' view counts?